Decathlon/vitamin-compose/appbars/README.md

 -- | --
 `actions: List<SelectedActionItem>` | The `SelectedActionItem` actions of your bottom navigation. `SelectedActionItem` define the look and the event associated to an item in the bottom navigation
-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component
+`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `colors: BottomNavigationColors = VitaminBottomNavigationColors.primary()` | The colors of the background and the content elements in selected and unselected mode